bhumukul-raj/ollama-ai-assistant-project/docs/tutorials/code-improvement-tutorial.md

 print(primes)
 ```

-## Step 7: Apply the Improved Code
+## Step 5: Apply the Improved Code

 1. If you're satisfied with the improvements, you can copy the improved code.
 2. Replace the code in your notebook cell with the improved version.
 3. Run the cell to ensure it works as expected.

-## Step 8: Ask for Clarification
+## Step 6: Ask for Clarification

 If you don't understand certain improvements or have questions:

-1. Switch back to the "Chat" tab.
-2. Ask specific questions about the improvements.
+1. Ask specific questions about the improvements in the chat.
-3. The AI will explain the reasoning behind the suggestions.
+2. The AI will explain the reasoning behind the suggestions.

-## Step 9: Further Refinements
+## Step 7: Further Refinements

 You can continue to improve your code by:

 1. Making additional changes based on the AI's suggestions
-2. Selecting the modified cell
+2. Copying the modified code
-3. Switching back to the "Improve" tab
-4. Clicking "Improve Current Cell" again for further refinements
+3. Asking the AI for further refinements with a prompt like "Can you further improve this code?"

 ## Tips for Getting Better Improvements

-- **Be Specific**: If you have specific concerns, mention them in the Chat tab before requesting improvements
+- **Be Specific**: If you have specific concerns, mention them when requesting improvements
 - **Provide Context**: Include comments in your code explaining what it's supposed to do
 - **Start Simple**: Begin with smaller, focused code cells rather than large, complex ones
 - **Try Different Models**: Some models may provide better code suggestions than others

 ## Advanced: Custom Improvement Prompts

-For more targeted improvements, you can use the Chat tab with specific prompts:
+For more targeted improvements, you can use specific prompts:

 - "Optimize this code for performance: [paste code]"
 - "Make this code more readable: [paste code]"